wso2/istio-apim/README.md

 #### Prerequisites

-- Istio
+- Istio 1.1 or above
 - WSO2 API Manager 2.5.0 or above
-- Public certificate of WSO2 API Manager

 Notes: